organix/uFork/sponsor.md

 it enters `IDLE` state
 and notifies its _Controller_ with a `Stopped` message.

-The Controller can send the following messages to a Periperal:
+The Controller can send the following messages to a Peripheral:

   * Run(Resources)
   * Pause